dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 ## Understanding On-Cluster Layering

+Out-of-cluster layering made it possible to build and host a custom CoreOS image for nodes on a n external registry.

-On-Cluster Layering or OCL is a GA feature in OpenShift 4.19 with shipped v1 of the `MachineOSConfig` API.
+On-Cluster Layering or OCL is a GA feature in OpenShift 4.19 which shipped v1 of the `MachineOSConfig` API and enables the building and managment of custom images to take place entirely within the cluster.

-The `MachineOSConfig` resource is key to producing the layered image, and it specifies the following parameters:
+The `MachineOSConfig` resource defines the production of the layered image.
+It specifies the following parameters:

-* Associated to a single MachineConfigPool
+* Association to a single `MachineConfigPool`
-* Location push & pull the layered image
+* Registry location to push & pull the layered image
-* The push and pull secrets to use with registries
+* The regsitry credentials required to push and pull
-* A Containerfile (Dockerfile) to build the image
+* Containerfile (Dockerfile) to build the image

-The Containerfile will be embeded, but on it's own it may look like this:
+The Containerfile will be embeded in the MachineOSConfig, but on it's own it may look like this:

 ```dockerfile
 FROM configs AS final